julelang/manual/src/common-concepts/functions/index.md

 ```jule
 let myFunction: fn(int, int): int
 ```
-The example at above, is a variable definition with function data type.
-The compatible function values is a have two `int` parameter and returns `int` value.
+The example above is a variable definition with a function data type.
+The compatible function values is a have two `int` parameters and returns `int` value.

 The fact that functions can be used as data types makes it possible to use and store [anonymous functions and closures](/common-concepts/functions/anonymous-functions) with type safety.